Phenol: Exposure and potential toxicity

+Exposure to phenol through any form of ingestion or contact can produce systemic poisoning, with possible symptoms including transient brain stimulation, followed by coma and seizures over minutes to hours following exposure.
+Other symptoms may include hemolytic anemia, profuse sweating, hypotension, arrhythmia, pulmonary edema, nausea, vomiting, and diarrhea.
+Chronic exposure to phenol or its vapor may cause kidney toxicity, skin lesions, or gastrointestinal disease.
+Phenol is metabolized in the liver, and excreted by the kidneys.

+If inhaled, ingested or by skin contact, phenol can enter the blood, possibly causing breathing problems, headaches, or sore eyes.
+High amounts of phenol contacting the skin may cause liver disease, irregular heartbeat, seizures, coma, and, rarely, death.
+Repeated or prolonged skin contact with phenol may cause dermatitis, or even second and third-degree burns.
+Its corrosive effect on skin and mucous membranes is due to a protein-degenerating effect.
+Chemical burns from skin exposures can be decontaminated by washing with polyethylene glycol, isopropyl alcohol, or with copious amounts of water.

+Safety concerns have caused phenol to be banned from use in cosmetic products in the European Union and Canada.

+Besides its hydrophobic effects, another possible mechanism for the toxicity of phenol is the formation of phenoxyl radicals.

 Uses

+Chemicals

 The major uses of phenol, consuming two thirds of its production, involve its conversion to precursors for plastics.
 Condensation with acetone gives bisphenol-A, a key precursor to polycarbonates and epoxide resins.
-Condensation of phenol, alkylphenols, or diphenols with formaldehyde gives phenolic resins, a famous example of which is Bakelite.
+Condensation of phenol, alkylphenols, or diphenols with formaldehyde gives phenolic resins, an example of which is Bakelite.
 Partial hydrogenation of phenol gives cyclohexanone, a precursor to nylon.
 Nonionic detergents are produced by alkylation of phenol to give the alkylphenols, e.g., nonylphenol, which are then subjected to ethoxylation.

 Phenol is also a versatile precursor to a large collection of drugs, most notably aspirin but also many herbicides and pharmaceutical drugs.
 Phenol is a component in liquid–liquid phenol–chloroform extraction technique used in molecular biology for obtaining nucleic acids from tissues or cell culture samples.
 Depending on the pH of the solution either DNA or RNA can be extracted.